InteropIO/finsemble-seed/README.md

  There are three configs inside of `build/webpack/webpack.files.js` that control how we use hotreload:

-* `enableHMR` -  This enable hotreload for you components.
+* `enableHMR` -  This enables hotreload for you components.
 * `HMRBlacklist` - An array of entries that will be skip hotreload.
 * `HMRWhitelist` -  An array of entries to hotreload.